Ski Resorts Open Late Into Spring

 Mt.
 Bachelor, Oregon

-South of Mt.
-Hood a couple hours, Mt.
+A couple hours south of Mt.
+Hood, Mt.
 Bachelor enjoys a long spring skiing season that typically goes until the end of May.
-Once May arrives, expect operations mainly being on the Pine Marten, Sunrise, and Summit lifts.
+Once May arrives, expect operations mainly on the Pine Marten, Sunrise, and Summit lifts.
+Mt.
+Bachelor is scheduled to stay open for the 2024-25 season until May 26, conditions permitting.
 After a morning of skiing, head into the town of Bend, which is dotted with great restaurants and breweries, or hit any number of great hiking and biking trails.
+Then, cool off by floating the Deschutes River through Bend.

 Killington, Vermont

-Killington boasts the longest spring ski season on the east coast.
-It often stays open until late May, and in a few rare cases, has stayed open a couple days into June.
-During the late season, Killington is open Fridays through Sundays, and closed during the week.
-Note that only intermediate and advanced skiing/snowboarding is available.
+Killington boasts the longest spring ski season on the East Coast.
+It often stays open until late May and, in a few rare cases, has stayed open a couple of days into June.
+This year, it’ll be open daily through May 11.
+Then starting May 12 Killington will be open Friday to Sunday only.
+Killington has a great spring skiing pass, which includes access to its nearby sister ski area, Pico Mountain.
+Note that only intermediate and advanced skiing/snowboarding is available during Killington’s late spring ski season.

 Snowbird, Utah

 It’s fitting that one of North America’s most renowned states for skiing would have skiing that goes late into spring.
 The 2022-2023 ski season was a record-breaking season in Utah, including Snowbird, which broke its all-time snowfall record.
-Snowbird historically enjoys one of the longer ski seasons in Utah, and 2023 is no exception.
-Skiing will be happening until late May.
-Additionally, Brighton and Solitude is planning on skiing well into May.
+As such, Snowbird was able to stay open well into June.
+The 2024-25 ski season has been another great year in Utah, with Snowbird planning on staying open until Memorial Day Weekend.

 Snowbird Utah, powder skiing bluebird day.